TobiasSekan/DailyKanji/Documentation/Roadmap.md

 * Game-pad support (with 10 buttons for 10 answers)

 ## BUG
-* In some circumstance the keyboard input doesn't work on the first key press or with delay

 ## Version 1.x
 * Add UnitTests (NUnit with `Assert.That()`)